Arts · Languages · Humanities

 Credits 1.0 3.0

-Continuation of ART 178.
-An introductory course in the study and application of classifying, selecting, cutting, shaping, and polishing minerals and gemstones.
-An additional fee is required.
+This introductory course focuses on the identification, selection, cutting, shaping, and polishing of minerals and gemstones.
+A materials fee is required.

 ART 261: Intermediate Ceramics I